slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 ### Why the `rtl/MyAxiLiteEndpointWrapper.vhd`?

 cocoTB's AXI extension package does NOT support record types for the AXI interface between the firmware and the cocoTB simulation.
-This is a similar issue with AMD/Xilinx IP Integrator.
+This is a same issue with AMD/Xilinx IP Integrator.
 Both tool only accept `std_logic` (sl) and `std_logic_vector` (slv) port types.
 The work around for both tools is to use a wrapper that includes a SURF module that translates the AXI record types to `std_logic` (sl) and `std_logic_vector` (slv).
 For this lab we will